tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 | 8 | 16 | 24 | 32 |

 Each octet corresponds to a number below, 8, 16, 24, and 32.
 It's no coincidence, if you've learned about subnetting you might've read about the binary behind it all.
 An IPv4 address is 32 bits.
 Remember a subnet is determined by how many **network** bits are set.
-1 bit is 8 bytes, meaning when all the binary in the first octet, the first 8 bits are set to 1.
+1 bit is 8 bytes, let's look at this below, so if you were to have your network bits set like this:
 >11111111 00000000 00000000 00000000

-Would be a /8 network
+Would be a network that is x.x.x.x/8, or x.x.x.x 255.0.0.0

 That means all the zeroes above, well, they are your host bits!
-And inversely, if everything was set to 1's, you'd be left with a 32.
+And inversely, if everything was set to 1's, you'd be left with a /32 or 255.255.255.255 as the mask.
 There's no host bits left to subnet with, so the network identifier and the single usable IP is the only IP possible, so a 192.168.4.3/32 is solely that, one IP.

+One last thing you should remember before we dive in.
+Those boundaries above, 8, 16, 24, 32.
+They're convenient for another reason- if you see these, you don't need any special tricks to subnet.
+Let's say we have the IP **192.168.1.1**.

+If this was a /8, it would mean the last 3 octets are occupied with host information.
+If it was a /16, the last 2, and so forth.

 Now that we're through the explanation on these boundaries, let's do something useful: